 //C#integer int nVar=0; ' VB..NET dim nVar as integer=0

 Ideally, one should utilize the syntax of the programming language and not the object type, allowing .NET the freedom to pick the most suitable type and size for the operating system.

 The common type specification is likely to be a pyramid with System.Object on the top.

 There are different values and reference types for .NET types that are separated.
-Value types are taken from System.ValueType is the primary one while reference types are derived directly or indirectly.
+Value types taken from System.ValueType are the most primary ones while reference types are derived directly or indirectly.

 Value types are objects with a brief lifetime that are created on the heap.
 In essence, reference types are pointers that are created on the controlled heap.
 The Garbage Collector governs the lifespan of reference types.
 Value types can be transformed to reference types and likewise using the boxing and unpacking operations, correspondingly.
 When a programmer has to modify an object’s memory, boxing is useful.

 CTS’s services extend much beyond the specifications of standard data types.
 CTS facilitates type safety, improves language compatibility, facilitates the separation of application fields, and more.
 Throughout just-in-time compilation, type inspection guarantees that MSIL properly reads memory and verifies that no action is made to retrieve a memory that was not previously described in metadata.
 If that’s so, the program is classified as malicious software.
 CTS offers a shared type base for the .NET language, hence improving language interoperability.

 Finally, .NET adds app domains, which are compact operations.
 App domains are subprocesses.
 Standard Win32 programs are less flexible and more costly than app domains. .NET must monitor application domains to ensure that they are respectful neighbors.
 Code validation, type safety, and CTS all contribute to the safety of application domains.

 2.3 FCL- .Net Framework Class Library